 Assessment of the Suitability of the Fall Cone Method to Replace the Casagrande Cup for Liquid Limit Determination of South African Soils

 Theron, E., Stott, P. R., Vosloo, P. and Assadi Langroudi, A. 2019.
-Assessment of the Suitability of the Fall Cone Method to Replace the Casagrande Cup for Liquid Limit Determination of South African Soils. in: Proceedings of the 17th African Regional Conference on Soil Mechanics and Geotechnical Engineering International Society for Soil Mechanics and Geotechnical Engineering.
+Assessment of the Suitability of the Fall Cone Method to Replace the Casagrande Cup for Liquid Limit Determination of South African Soils.
+17th African Regional Conference on Soil Mechanics and Geotechnical Engineering.
+Cape Town, ZA 06 - 10 Oct 2019 International Society for Soil Mechanics and Geotechnical Engineering.

 |Authors||Theron, E., Stott, P. R., Vosloo, P. and Assadi Langroudi, A.|